Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Maneuver Switch

-The WSO can select APQ-120 system response to acceleration that can cause a track to be dropped for air to air combat using the Maneuver Switch.
-By default this switch is placed in LOW G, as to provide resistance to countermeasures and clutter that would drive the range track loop off target under normal maneuvering.
+The WSO can select APQ-120 system response to acceleration that can cause a track to be dropped for air-to-air combat using the Maneuver Switch.
+By default, this switch is placed in LOW G, as to provide resistance to countermeasures and clutter that would drive the range track loop off target under normal maneuvering.
 In a combat situation, selecting HI G removes such limitations and allows the range track loop to respond to said high accelerations.
 If the switch is not previously selected